phac-nml/irida/doc/user/user/dashboard/index.md

 IRIDA Platform Updates
 ----------------------

-Updates to the IRIDA Platform will be announces in the right panel the dashboard.
+Updates to the IRIDA Platform will be announces on the right panel the dashboard.

 ![Platform Update section.](images/platform-updates.png)

 The platform updates section will show you things like:

-* When the will be downtime.
+* When scheduled downtime will happen.
 * What features were added to the platform.
-* Any other changes to the platform.
+* Recently added features or bug fixes.
+* Other platform announcements.